 This edited handbook is especially broad in scope and clear in presentation, yet well-grounded in democratic theory.
 Part One has essays that provide historical and contemporary context for American politics, although the other chapters are not limited to the U.S. Part Two analyzes core deliberative forms common to the field: National Issues Forums, public journalism, deliberative polling, citizens jury, consensus conferences, and combinations among deliberative forms.
 Part Three presents the 21st Century Town Meeting, online dialogues within government agencies, collaborative learning within national forest planning and stewardship, and other forms.
 Part Four considers study circles and other innovations, including the need for dynamic updating.
 The concluding chapter analyzes consistent and promising findings, as well as persistent challenges and questions for further research.
 A terrific resource that is unusual in its combination of fine-grained attention to practice and its sophisticated theorizing.

-Andrae Beachtiger, John S. Dryzek, Jane J. Mansbridge, and Mark Warren, eds., The Oxford Handbook of Deliberative Democracy (New York: Oxford University Press, USA, 2018).
-948 pages.
+André Bächtiger, John S. Dryzek, Jane J. Mansbridge, and Mark Warren, eds., The Oxford Handbook of Deliberative Democracy (New York: Oxford University Press, USA, 2018).
+Order info.

 Indispensable handbook for scholars and researchers on the central concept of deliberative democracy, as well as its many variations and applications.
 Chapters include the relation of deliberation to justice, equality, representation, and multiculturalism, as well as the many forms and settings in which deliberation occurs, such as the media, everyday talk, online communication, social movements, governance networks, planning, science, policy analysis, and negotiated dispute settlement.
+Through its first and second generations of theorists, this handbook establishes deliberative democracy as an approach capable of robust learning from critics and addressing the complexity and configuration of deliberative settings.
 Thorough overviews and probing analyses, but not for the faint of heart.

 Everyday citizens, school students, Audubon birders, community groups, and other lay actors are increasingly partnering with professionally trained scientists to collect and analyze data, much of it critical for ecological and community health, and much of it useful for stewardship in the face of climate and related threats.

 Christopher A. Lepczyk, Owen D. Boyle, and Timothy L. V. Vargo, eds., Handbook of Citizen Science in Ecology and Conservation (Oakland: University of California Press, 2020).
-313 pages.
+Order info.

 Truly one of the outstanding handbooks for organizing complex civic work, in this case among citizens and scientists in a broad range of ecological and conservation settings.
 The chapters are crafted with extraordinary care and clarity and give due attention to virtually every aspect of recruiting, motivating, and retaining lay contributors and partners; collecting, managing and visualizing data; and communicating results to broader publics.
 The book represents a model of democratic professional knowledge and practice that can further build the institutional capacities of this critically important field.
 It includes contributions from leading practitioners situated in an array of settings: university departments, Extension Services, natural resource, park and wildlife agencies, local, regional, and national associations and conservancies.
 The volume is exceptionally coherent and comprehensive and avoids the typical pitfalls of many edited collections.